Blank Street Coffee: History

+The chain continued to expand in 2022, opening its first location overseas in March, in the Fitzrovia district of London.
+By August, Blank Street had opened 40 locations across Brooklyn and Manhattan.
+It also expanded into further US locations, with its first Boston outlet opening in Beacon Hill in August, and a Washington, D.C. location at Dupont Circle following in October.

 In early 2025, the chain opened stores across Edinburgh and Glasgow, Scotland.
+As of April 2026, the company operates 40 stores in the UK.
+By July 2025, the company was valued at $500 million.

+In April 2026, the Financial Times reported that the company was in talks to raise more than $100 million, with a valuation possibly exceeding $1 billion.

 Identity

-Blank Street is considered a competitor to Starbucks in the US and London, as well as to Dunkin' Donuts in Boston.
+Blank Street is considered a competitor to Starbucks in the U.S. and UK, as well as to Dunkin' Donuts in Boston.

 Writer Li Goldstein attributed its success to partnerships with "it-girl" social media influencers, including brands owned by Kendall Jenner and Emma Chamberlain.

 The Wall Street Journal attributed the chain's success to its matcha options, accounting for approximately 50% of business.
 It also highlighted the high sugar content of drinks, up to 25 grams, as the daily limit for women suggested by the American Heart Association, as well as the chain's reliance on teenage customers.